Luna Lodge Sustainability Program

 Guests: Hotel programs to invite participation and/or create awareness for the guests in its sustainability program.

 Luna Lodge is an active member of several associations that work for the benefit of the community in areas such as infrastructure, culture, education, health, security, sustainable tourism and environment protection.
-Some of the associations that Luna Lodge is a part of are The Turtle Protection Committee, The White Hawk Project, and The Corcovado Chamber of Tourism which Lana Wedmore (owner of Luna Lodge) is the current president.
+Some of the associations that Luna Lodge is a part of are The Turtle Protection Committee, The White Hawk Foundation, and The Association of Integral Development of Corcovado, in which Lana Wedmore is the President.
+Lana is the founder and President of the White Hawk Foundation and as well the owner of Luna Lodge.

 Luna Lodge’s Sustainable Initiatives: